COMPACT TEAM MEMBERS

 Det.
 Stewart has a Bachelor’s Degree in Homeland Security with an emphasis in Criminal Justice from Herzing University.
 He is a proud veteran of the United States Army (Sergeant) from 1984-1994 where he served in combat operations during Operation Desert Storm.

 Det.
 Stewart is an Adjunct Instructor at the Northeast Alabama Law Enforcement Academy.
 Det.
 Stewart holds many certifications such as an FBI certified Crisis Negotiator, is State certified with ALLEAPS as a chaplain and peer support responder.
 He is trained in Mental Health First AID for children and has received Advanced SRO training through the National Association of School Resource officers (NASRO) and a current member of the Alabama Association of School Resource Officers (TAASRO).
-He is a Certified facilitator in Botvin Life Skills, and INDEPTH/NOT nicotine and vape dependence cessation programs through the American Lung Association.
+He is a Certified facilitator in Botvin Life Skills, and INDEPTH/NOT nicotine and vape dependence cessation programs through the American Lung Association as well as Youth Mental Health First Aid.